Vivek Ranadivé: Personal life

 Ranadivé and his former wife, Deborah Addicott, have three children: Aneel, Andre, and Anjali.

-Anjali is an R&B singer-songwriter.
+Anjali is an R&B singer-songwriter, former basketball executive, and philanthropist.
 She wrote and released her first single, "We Turn Up" in April 2014.
 Her second single was called "Nobody" and features Tyga.
 Anjali goes by the stage name "Nani", which means maternal grandmother in Hindi, as she has always respected elderly figures in her life.
-Anjali, who graduated from UC Berkeley with a marine science degree, founded Jaws & Paws, a marine and wildlife conservation nonprofit that spreads awareness for the conservation of sharks, polar bears, and tigers.
+Anjali, who graduated from UC Berkeley with a marine science degree, founded Jaws & Paws, a marine and wildlife conservation nonprofit that spreads awareness about the conservation of sharks, polar bears, and tigers.
 In October 2015, she received the 2015 Paul Walker Ocean Leadership Award from the Monterey Bay Aquarium.
 She was also part of the 2022 NBA All-Star Celebrity Game.
+Later that year, she began working in the front office for the Stockton Kings, the Sacramento Kings' G League affiliate.
+She was promoted to GM for the following season and Lindsey Harding was hired as coach, making Stockton the first G League team to be led by women.
+She resigned a few months later in January 2024, saying she wanted to focus on her non-profit work, and later that year announced a relationship with Jeremy Lamb, who had played for Stockton that season.
+Despite no longer having an official role, she reportedly remains influential within the Kings organization.
+In 2025, The New York Times reported that she had also been romantically involved with Stockton player Chance Comanche before his 2023 arrest on murder charges.

+His son Aneel founded Soma Capital, a venture fund that has seeded 34 unicorns by 2025.

-Ranadivé coached his daughter's 12-and-under girls' basketball team despite, according to his own contention, never having touched a basketball until he reached his 40s.
-The story of Ranadivé's team's unlikely success was told by author Malcolm Gladwell in the pages of The New Yorker, and later included in Gladwell's 2013 book, David and Goliath.
+Ranadivé coached his daughter's 12-and-under girls' basketball team despite never, by his own account, having touched a basketball until he reached his 40s.
+The story of Ranadivé's team's unlikely success was told by Canadian author Malcolm Gladwell in the pages of The New Yorker, and later included in Gladwell's 2013 book, David and Goliath.

 From 2016 to 2020, Ranadivé donated $55,731 to Democratic candidates and causes.